Illegal pot farms on public land create environmental hazard

 A group including U.S. Forest Service rangers, local law enforcement, scientists and conservationists hiked into the so-called trespass grow where nearly 9,000 cannabis plants were illegally cultivated on national forest land in the region known as the Emerald Triangle, for the marijuana that has been produced there for decades.

-Authorities allege members of an international drug trafficking ring set up camp at the site months earlier.
+Authorities allege members of an international drug trafficking ring set up camp at the site as far back as 2015.

 When deputies raided the remote clearing in the woods Sept.
 9, they found hundreds of pounds of harvested marijuana, thousands of pounds of trash and more than 3 miles (4.8 kilometers) of plastic irrigation piping, according to the Trinity County Sheriff’s Office.
 They also discovered bottles of carbofuran, a banned neurotoxicant used to kill rodents that also has been linked to the deaths of spotted owls, fish and mountain lions.
 A quarter-teaspoon can kill a 300-pound (136-kilogram) bear.